ValeriaKharchenko/social_network/README.md

                 ** (currently shows last tab state from last visited profilepage)

     <!-- Followers -->
+        [ ] - Notification on FOllower is not working (database dont update)

         [ CAN BE BUG (Further Checking Needed) ]
         [ ] - After following and unfollowing, it doesn't let to follow again